-You can enroll in Advantage Plus by selecting it when you complete your Kaiser Permanente Medicare Advantage Care Plus enrollment form.
-If you didn't select Advantage Plus when you enrolled in Kaiser Permanente Medicare Advantage Care Plus, you can enroll in Advantage Plus during one of the following times by sending us a completed Advantage Plus enrollment form:
+You can enroll in Advantage Plus by selecting it when you complete your Kaiser Permanente Medicare Advantage plan enrollment form.
+If you didn't select Advantage Plus when you enrolled in Kaiser Permanente Medicare Advantage, you can enroll in Advantage Plus during one of the following times by sending us a completed Advantage Plus enrollment form:

-Between October 15 and December 31, for coverage to become effective on January 1.

-Between January 1 and March 31 or within 30 days of enrolling in Kaiser Permanente Medicare Advantage Care Plus.
+- Between October 15 and December 31, for coverage to become effective on January 1. - Between January 1 and March 31 or within 30 days of enrolling in Kaiser Permanente Medicare Advantage.
 Coverage is effective the first of the month following the date we receive your completed Advantage Plus enrollment form.